arrigons/FCIs/README.md

 # Financial Conditions Indices (FCIs)

+March 2024: The FCIs are now updated to February 2024!

 🗃️ Description

 The database contains the three sets of Financial Condition Indices (FCIs) constructed in Arrigoni, Bobasu, Venditti (2022):